Four easy ways to make your content more accessible

 When creating slides or other visuals, check your contrast.
 Is there enough contrast between foreground text and background color?
 Make sure linked text stands out from body text and include icons with text for clarity.

-Typically, an accessible color palette begins by selecting a color, checking its contrast against a background, and then modifying the value to meet contrast ratios.
+Typically, an accessible content color palette begins by selecting a color, checking its contrast against a background, and then modifying the value to meet contrast ratios.

 For remote workers, video meetings present their own set of accessibility challenges.